elemental-lf/k8s-crd-resolver/README.md

 ```

 `k8s-crd-resolver` can read JSON and YAML formatted files and will write a YAML formatted file.
-To facilitate the use in pipelines `k8s-crd-resolver` will read from standard input if
+Each CRD must be in its own file.
+To facilitate the use in pipelines `k8s-crd-resolver`
-the source filename is `-`.
-And will write to standard output if the destination filename is `-`.
+will read from standard input if the source filename is `-`.
+And will write to standard output
+if the destination filename is `-`.

 An example CRD is included in the `example` subdirectory.